 This needs to be shared with as many people as we can as it can lead to dramatic improvement of the environment.

 Our world we have enjoyed for so long as photographers, a world of isolation, is coming to an end.
 We contributed to it, we protected it, and we destroyed it.
-I am struggling what to do but I guess I can make a few new steps.
-What will you do.
+I am struggling with what to do but I guess I can make a few new steps.

 Belsky A.J., Matzke A., Uselman S. 1999.
 Survey of livestock influences on stream and riparian ecosystem in the western united states.
 Journal of Soil and Water Conservation.